OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 ## Begin Level 1
 1. Connect to tfs
 2. Create a new project – check the add to source control check box
-- this project uses an array to save web url's
-- use your desk checking skills to see if you can determine what string is saved in each array entry
-- run the debugger to validate your expected array contents
+- the check box adds the project to tfs control as the project is created
+- you can use the file menu to add the project to source control at a later time

         static void Main(string[] args)
         {